tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

 During this process, you'll be prompted to enter a password that will grant access to both databases.

 If we then psql into the upgraded instance, we can confirm the data transfer.

-## Logical Replication

-Use `logical replication` into a new cluster.
-Best for medium to large instances, or where downtime needs to be minimized.

-This corresponds to [section 19.6.3](https://www.postgresql.org/docs/current/upgrading.html#UPGRADING-VIA-REPLICATION) in the above docs.

 ## Support